CognitiveScale/cortex-profiles-sdk-examples/filter-queries/README.md

 ### Background

-This CLI Application showcases filter and aggregate queries for `member-profile` profile-schema using profiles-sdk.
+This CLI Application showcases filter and aggregate queries for `member-profile` Profile Schema using profiles-sdk.
-We run these queries on already built profile, the below table documents the queries:
+We run these queries on already built Profiles, the below table documents the queries:

 | Sequence | Query type           | Query                                                                                                                                                                                                                                                                         | About                                           |
 |----------|----------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------|